 Ingredients

-- ½ cup cornstarch or sub with potato starch to coat beef
+- ½ cup cornstarch or potato starch

-- 4 cloves garlic minced
+- 4 garlic cloves minced

-- 1 red chili pepper sliced (optional)
+- 1 red chili pepper chopped

 - 1 green onion finely chopped